asecurityteam/asset-inventory-api/README.md

 -   make update-test-data

-    Generate data.sql and schema.sql under `tests/test-data` with most recent schema and data from postgres image running locally.
+    Generate data.sql and schema.sql under `/sample-data` with most recent schema and data from postgres image running locally.
 Use this option when there is schema changes.

 -   make integration

     Run integration tests and generate a coverage artifact

--   make local-integration

-    Run integration tests locally on your machine

 -   make generate-integration-client

-    Use OpenAPI to generate a golang client from our API spec.
+    Use OpenAPI to generate a golang client from our API spec to aid with local development.

 -   make integration-postgres

     Run a postgres database for our integration tests.

+-   make integration-app

+    Run app for testing.

+-   make integration-test

+    Run integration tests.

 -   make clean-integration

-    Clean up the integtaion test runs by removing docker containers and the generated client.
+    Clean up the integration test runs by removing docker containers and the generated client.

+-   make master-integration

+    Run current branch server against master branch tests to ensure backward compatibility.

 -   make coverage